hexiboi65-lab/WHSTechNotes/journal.md

 Everyone ahould respect family customs.
 December 8 2025
 Self-driving cars may fail to stop if cameras are blinded by glare or if the bus's stop arm is "occluded" by other vehicles.
 To fix this, I would program the AI to treat any detected school bus as a "no-go zone" the moment its hazard lights activate, regardless of whether the stop arm is visible.
 I would also use LiDAR to detect the 3D shape of the extended sign as a backup for the cameras.
 This "safety-first" logic ensures the car stops whenever a bus is stationary.

+January 6, 2026
+I used a microwave.
+I played on computer.
+I codded on my computer.
+I used my tv.
+I played on my Ps4.